jhlywa/chess.js/README.md

 ### .load_pgn(pgn, [ options ])
 Load the moves of a game stored in
 [Portable Game Notation](http://en.wikipedia.org/wiki/Portable_Game_Notation).
-Options is an optional parameter that may contain a `newline_char` which is a string representation of a RegExp (and should not be pre-escaped) and defaults to `\r?\n`).
-Options may also contain a `sloppy` flag which allows chess.js to parse moves in various non-standard notations  (see `.move` documentation for more information).
-Returns true if the PGN was parsed successfully, otherwise false.
+`pgn` should be a string.
+Options is an optional `object` which may contain a string `newline_char` and a boolean `sloppy`.

+The `newline_char` is a string representation of a valid RegExp fragment and is used to process the PGN.
+It defaults to `\r?\n`.
+Special characters should not be pre-escaped, but any literal special characters should be escaped as is normal for a RegExp.
+Keep in mind that backslashes in JavaScript strings must themselves be escaped (see `sloppy_pgn` example below).
+Avoid using a `newline_char` that may occur elsewhere in a PGN, such as `.` or `x`, as this will result in unexpected behavior.

+The `sloppy` flag is a boolean that permits chess.js to parse moves in non-standard notations.
+See `.move` documentation for more information about non-SAN notations.

+The method will return `true` if the PGN was parsed successfully, otherwise `false`.

 ```js
 var chess = new Chess();